 The Deep Sequencing Core Facility offers high-throughput sequencing and library-building services for the UMass campuses and outside customers.

-Our instruments include the Illumina HiSeq 4000, HiSeq 2000, and MiSeq.
+Our instruments include the Illumina HiSeq 4000, MiSeq, and MiSeqDx.
 Check out the Services page for detailed run options.

 For a sequencing pricing list, details on specific services, scheduling, or a quote for services, please email us here.

 Samples can be left in the labeled fridges at these locations

 Biotech2 outside Suite 207

 We are also available by appointment if you need to visit with us.

 Rose-Gordon Bldg.
 Rm.
 141, 222 Maple Ave, Shrewsbury, MA, 01545.

 There is an updated list of oligo sequences for Illumina library construction.
 If you are a UMass investigator and wish to obtain a copy, please send an email to Nemo@umassmed.edu and request "the latest Illumina adapter sequences list".

 For a letter of support for your grant, click here.